 In 1998, Town Meetings in Orleans, Chatham, and Harwich adopted the Pleasant Bay Resource Management Plan and authorized their respective Boards of Selectmen to enter into a Memorandum of Agreement (MoA) with the other communities to form the Pleasant Bay Resource Management Alliance to implement the plan.
 In 2003 the Town Meetings adopted the first five-year update and authorized their respective Boards to renew the five-year MoA.
 In 2007, Town Meeting in Brewster voted to adopt the plan and 2003 update, and to authorize the Board of Selectmen to sign the MoA.
-In 2008, Town Meetings in all four towns adopted the 2008 Plan Update and authorized Selectmen to extend the Memorandum of Agreement for another five years.
+In 2008 and 2013, Town Meetings in all four towns adopted the Plan Updates and authorized Selectmen to extend the Memorandum of Agreement for another five years.
+The MoA associated with the 2018 update would extend for twenty years, coterminous with a new Pleasant Bay Watershed Permit (see 5.2).

 The MoA sets forth the purposes of the Alliance, and its organizational structures and reporting and accounting responsibilities.
 The purpose of the Alliance is to implement the recommendations of the approved plan and subsequent updates, and to oversee the process of revising the plan upon the five-year anniversary of its approval.
 The renewal provision was incorporated to enable the towns to reassess the need and effectiveness of the Alliance, and to renew their commitment to its purposes.
-The current MoA expires in December 2013.
+The current MoA expires in December 2018.